-As mentioned above, most executives choose this career for one of three reasons: freedom of the work, looking for their next full-time role or they are semi-retired/just sold their company and are transitioning out of a full-time role.
+As mentioned above, most executives choose this career for one of three reasons: freedom of the work, looking for their next full-time role or they are semi-retired/just sold their company, and are transitioning out of a full-time position.

 Freedom of the Work